dirkpetersen/crowd-hpc/README.md

 # crowd-hpc
 Evaluation of a collaborative HPC/AI stack in a KVM Sandbox.
-The Sandbox uses Warewulf4 to deploy a fully functional Slurm cluster, possibly with 4 networks (default, pxe, ipmi, storage)
+The Sandbox uses Warewulf4 to deploy a fully functional Slurm cluster, possibly with 4 networks (default, pxe, ipmi, storage).
+While the Warewulf 4 virtual machine uses the latest `Rocky Linux`, the cluster nodes can use `Debian` images/containers such as `Ubuntu` and `Nvidia DGX OS` or and other Redhat like distribution.

 ## Prepare host machine (hypervisor) and user account

-* first get a (virtual) machine with at least 8GB memory and a good amount of disk space under /home (last tested with Ubuntu 24.04 and RHEL/Rocky 9.4)
+* first get a (virtual) machine with at least 8GB memory and a good amount of disk space under /home (successfully tested with Ubuntu 24.04, RHEL/Rocky 9.4 does current not work, see `Troubleshooting` section below)

 * Run the [prepare-host.sh](https://raw.githubusercontent.com/dirkpetersen/crowd-hpc/refs/heads/main/prepare-host.sh) script as sudo/root user to install packages and configure networking